top of page

 Proposed Project

 After reviewing current regulations, incentives, the 2024 VT Act 179, and town plan energy, aesthetic, and fiscal goals, the Town engaged a consultant using a grant awarded to CECAC to evaluate options for balancing these tradeoffs.
-The resulting proposal is to increase the solar powered footprint by 60KW, by placing 4 smaller 15KW arrays on town properties (CVFRS, Town Hall, Senior Center, Town Garage, and Optionally Thompsons Point) that have certificate of public good (CPG's) filings in place to take advantage of grandfathered net-metering rules and rates.
+The resulting proposal is to increase the solar powered footprint by 80KW, by placing arrays on town properties (CVFRS, Town Hall, Senior Center, Town Garage, and Optionally Thompsons Point) that have certificate of public good (CPG's) filings in place to take advantage of grandfathered net-metering rules and rates.
 While the town already produces solar on the town garage, it requires about 15 KW more to meet the existing electric draw.
 The complementary component of the proposed modernization is to upgrade aging furnaces and air conditioners to dual purpose energy efficient cold weather heat pumps.
-This equipment upgrade will require the remaining 45KW of low-cost solar electric energy, however fuel needs would be near zero.
+This equipment upgrade will require the remaining 65KW of low-cost solar electric energy, however fuel needs would be near zero and for emergency only.

-Latest Presentation To Selectboard
+Latest Public Presentation

 Other Resources